-Frequently asked Interview Questions for a Certified Information Security Manager
+Frequently asked CISM Interview Questions

 ISACA, a non-profit, independent association, offers the CISM (Certified Information Security Manager) Certification.
 It is an advanced certification that verifies an individual’s expertise in creating and managing an organization’s information security program.
 CISM is intended for professionals who focus on information security management, such as IT managers, information security analysts, or consultants.
 These experts undergo training and gain knowledge necessary to comprehend the connection between corporate goals and an information security program.